macsgharces/flexAdvisorAPI/README.md

 ## Deployment

-GitHub should automatically version any commit chnages.
+GitHub should automatically version any commit changes.

 ## Built With